CoderDoubleflower/Sub2apiAuditer/README.md

     __display_name__ = "Ollama Context Clamp"
 ```

-Everything in the index is derived from that file and the GitHub API — you never type a checksum, a date, or an author:
+Everything in the index is derived from that file and the GitHub API.
+You never type a checksum, a date, or an author:

 | Field | Where it comes from |
 |-------|---------------------|